elisangelamanuel/elisangelamanuel/README.md

 </p>

-🙋🏾‍♀️ Hi, I'm currently a student of a JavaScript Backend Developers at {reprograma} and People & Culture Educator.
+🙋🏾‍♀️ Hi, I'm currently a student of JavaScript Boot camp for Back-end Developers at {reprograma} and a People & Culture Educator too.
 I create awesome code to reprogramming the world.
 Yes, we can do it.
-And we achieved more than 700 women, reaching more than 99 companies in the event called 'Speed Hiring' to fullfilment the gap of women in Tech career.
-I'm also a enthusiatic Camunda BPMN.
+And we achieved more than 700 women, reaching more than 99 companies in the event called 'Speed Hiring' to fulfillment the gap of women in Tech career.
+I'm also a Camunda BPM enthusiast.

 - 🔭 I’m currently working on creating my Backend Developer Portfolio
 - 🌱 I’m currently learning **about how to improve my tech skills**